hellohaptik/docs_haptik/docs/agent-chat/index.md

     Tip: In case a bot is unable to respond to a query, which is outside the chat flow, the chat is handed over to a chat agent.

 Chat flows are designed to guide the user through a specific problem and to ensure the best experience for all users.
-And our Live *Agent Chat* tool helps connect users to agents for answering their queries.
+And our *Smart Agent Chat* tool helps connect users to agents for answering their queries.

     Tip: "Agents" are people who chat with users on the tool.